Andrew Stringer

 I spent 20 weeks volunteering with Frontier in Tanzania as a research assistant.
 The work consisted of baseline biodiversity surveys, focusing on small mammals (sherman traps, mark & recapture), herptiles (using bucket pitfall traps) butterflies (using sweep nets & baited traps), bat surveys (using mist nets), and human impact assessments on forests.Kipengere-Mpanga Game Reserve - http://tiny.cc/d2r1dx

-Andrew Stringer Skills
+Andrew Stringer education

-Frequently Asked Questions about Andrew Stringer
+Frequently asked questions about Andrew Stringer

 What company does Andrew Stringer work for?

-Andrew Stringer works for Forestry England
+Andrew Stringer works for Forestry England.

 What schools did Andrew Stringer attend?